kazurayam/CannotRenamePackageUnderIncludeDirectoryWhenThePageIsAlreadyThereUnderKeywordsDirectory/README.md

-Cannot rename package under Include directory when the package is already there under Keywords directory
+Cannot rename a package under Include when the package already exists under Keywords
 ==============================